-The metals that come under ferrous metal category are Iron, Manganese, Nickel, Cobalt, etc.
+The metals that come under ferrous metals category are Iron, Manganese, Nickel, Cobalt, etc.

 - Quality wise Hematite remains the most important industrial iron ore but it has somewhat lower iron content than Magnetite (50-60%).
-In Magnetite,
+In

-the iron content is around 65-70% which is highest among all the four types of ores.
-Limonite and Siderite are of inferior quality.
-India's reserves are mainly
+Magnetite, the iron content is around 65-70% which is highest among all the four types of ores.
+Limonite and Siderite are of inferior

-Hematite and Magnetite type.
-India is the seventh largest producer of iron in the world.
+Iron ore reserves in India are mainly Hematite and Magnetite type.
+India is the fourth largest producer of iron ore in

-- One fourth of iron ore present in India is in Madhya Pradesh and Chhattisgarh.
-In Chhattisgarh, chief iron ore production areas are Dalli Rajhara
+- One fourth of iron ore deposits in India are present in Madhya Pradesh and Chhattisgarh.
+In Chhattisgarh, chief iron ore production areas

 - Maharashtra-Goa iron ore belt includes the state of Goa as well as the Ratnagiri district of Maharashtra.
 Iron ore from this belt is exported through